Chrissie Glazebrook: Early life and marriage

 Glazebrook was adopted at 8 weeks by Mary and Ernest Wright and brought up in the Black Country.
 She was educated at Cannock Grammar School and then did a secretarial course.
 She married in the late 1960s and moved to Scarborough.
 She was divorced a few years later.

 Career

 Before her writing career, Glazebrook had a number of jobs, including in a zoo and managing a vegetarian restaurant.
 She also worked at the Stephen Joseph Theatre.
 From 1982 to 1990 she worked as a freelance writer and broadcaster.
-She wrote for Jackie (magazine).
+She wrote for the magazine Jackie.
 She produced Flavour of the Month, a cookery programme, for Tyne Tees Television, and also worked as a television presenter for Tyne Tees.

 In 1991 Glazebrook became an Arts Administrator at Northern Arts.
 She was one of the founders of ProudWORDS, a gay and lesbian literature festival.
 In 1998 Glazebrook completed an MA in creative writing at Northumbria University.

 Her first novel, The Madolescents, was published in 2001.
 Ray French said of the teenage narrator that "Rowena's cynical, fragile, vulgar voice is a delight".

 Glazebrook was part of a network of Northern writers, particularly women, including Julia Darling.